vskogstad/assignment1-basics/README.md

 # CS336 Spring 2025 Assignment 1: Basics

+My implementation of Assignment 1 in CS-336.
+What follows is the orignial readme:

 For a full description of the assignment, see the assignment handout at [cs336_spring2025_assignment1_basics.pdf](./cs336_spring2025_assignment1_basics.pdf)